arnaudmeng/dntap/README.md

     single: none
 ```

-If you are using single-end `.fastq` file instead if paired-end `.fastq` then
+If you are using single-end `.fastq` file instead if paired-end `.fastq` files
-simply change as follow:
+then change as follow:
 ```h
 samples:
     # You must provide absolute path to paired-end RNA-seq file (.fastq / .fq).